Steve Wochy

 Stephen Wochy (né Wojciechowski; born December 25, 1922) is a Canadian former professional ice hockey player, who played 54 games for the Detroit Red Wings in the National Hockey League between 1944 and 1946.
 The rest of his career, which lasted from 1940 to 1955, was spent in the minor leagues.
 He was born in Fort William, Ontario but has called Sault Ste Marie, Ontario his home since 1954.
 After Jim Conacher's death in April 2020, he became the oldest living former NHL player.
 He is the second NHL player to become a centenarian, Al Suomi being the first known.
+He is the last living former NHL player who was active in the 1940s.

 Before playing in the NHL, Wojciechowski was a member of the Port Arthur Bearcats in 1942 appearing in the 1942 Allan Cup.
 Wojciechowski played 10 seasons in the American Hockey League after leaving the NHL, with the Indianapolis Capitals, Philadelphia Rockets, Cleveland Barons and Buffalo Bisons.
 Wojciechowski was named a first-team AHL All-star in 1952.